-The Sustainability Strategy 2018-2023 establishes the main areas of activity, targets, and action plans for the coming yeras.
+The Sustainability Strategy 2018-2023 establishes the main areas of activity, targets, and action plans for the coming years.
 Aurubis has systematically structured and expanded its sustainability activities over the past several years – from its sustainability reporting to the development of the first Sustainability Strategy in 2013.

-We report the status of target achievement annually in our non-financial report.
+We report the status of target achievement annually in our Non-Financial Report.

 It is a matter of course for us to maintain our employees’ health and productivity and to protect them from accidents and illness.
 We don’t distinguish between our own employees, external employees, or visitors in this respect.
 At the same time, this helps us avoid economic damages that arise when employees are absent due to accidents or illnesses.

 We want to avoid work-related accidents, injuries, and illnesses (Vision Zero)